Skip to content

 Quick Answers

-Both are non-combustible and Chapter 7A-acceptable; fiber cement offers more design flexibility, easier repair, and a strong factory finish, while stucco is detailing-sensitive and prone to trapped-moisture cracking over time.
+Both are non-combustible and acceptable under Chapter 7A.
+Fiber cement offers more design flexibility, easier repair, and a strong factory finish, while stucco gives a seamless monolithic surface but is detailing-sensitive and prone to trapped-moisture cracking over time.
+On many California homes the two are combined, with stucco on lower walls and fiber cement above.

 Free Estimate